oliverjam/learn-advanced-react-listbox/README.md

 1. Modelling complex interactions with React state
 1. Following the ARIA spec and using ARIA attributes
-1. Use the "compound component" pattern to create a more flexible component
-1. Share internal component state with React context
+1. Managing DOM focus with React refs

 ## Listbox guidelines